Fill your College Details

 4. What is the difference between a circle and a rectangle in graphics programming?

-In graphics programming, a circle is drawn using a center point and radius, while its top-left and bottom-right corners define a rectangle.
+In graphics programming, a circle is drawn using a centre point and radius, while its top-left and bottom-right corners define a rectangle.
 Both shapes are fundamental to building more complex graphics.

 5. Can I use graphics programming for game development in C?